 You can install Android Build Support and the Android SDK & NDK tools when you install the Unity Editor, or add them at a later time.

-For information on adding the Android components at install time, see Installing Unity.
+For information on adding the Android modules at install time, see Installing Unity.

-For information on adding the Android components to an existing installation, see Adding components to the Editor.
+For information on adding the Android modules to an existing installation, see Adding modules to the Editor.

 To enable USB debugging, you must enable Developer options on your device.
 To do this, find the build number in your device’s Settings menu.
 The location of the build number varies between devices; for stock Android, it’s usually Settings > About phone > Build number.
 For specific information on your device and Android version, refer to your hardware manufacturer.